foxy-rs/foxy/crates/messaging/README.md

- # An easy two-way messaging crate.
+ # A simple two-way messaging crate

 Good for use cases such as communication across two threads.

-Example
 ```rust
 let (renderer_mailbox, game_mailbox) = Mailbox::new_entangled_pair();